 The fair value of lease liabilities is based on the discounted value of future cash flows using the applicable rates for similar types of loans.
-Discount rate used was 5.0% to 5.5% in both years (Level 3).
+The discount rate used was 5.0% to 5.5% in both years (Level 3).